se3d3r/guacamole-docker-creator/README.md

-# Author: se3d3r

-# Setting up a Guacamole Jump-Server with Docker and MySQL
+## Setting up a Guacamole Jump-Server with Docker and MySQL

 ## Requirements
 docker & docker-compose